Imbali Artbook

 Imbali believes strongly that:

-• All children should have access to creative education in order to fully develop their creativity, thinking skills, capacity for innovation and healthy self-expression, along with their potential to grow into independent and resourceful adults.
+• All children should have access to creative education to develop creativity, critical thinking, innovation and healthy self-expression.

-• The serious historical and current imbalances in arts education need to be addressed.
+• Historical and ongoing imbalances in arts education must be addressed.

-• The standard and practice of art teaching in under-resourced schools needs to be elevated.
+• The standard of art teaching in under-resourced schools needs to be elevated.

 The Imbali Artbooks: